-Current IT architectures in the telecom sector are not able to satisfy business needs because of their high complexity, lack of flexibility, and low level of automation.
+Current IT architectures in the telecom and media sector are not able to satisfy business needs because of their high complexity, lack of flexibility, and low level of automation.
 The biggest hurdle to overcome with digital transformation is to understand that it isn’t just a simple technology challenge – it covers every part of the telco business!
-This blog post explores next-generation architectures for the telecom sector with the Apache Kafka ecosystem to build Telco-OTT (Over the Top) services.
+This blog post explores next-generation architectures for the telecom and media sector with the Apache Kafka ecosystem to build Telco-OTT (Over the Top) services.

 Apache Kafka in the Telecom Sector (OSS, BSS, Middleware, OTT)